 Black Archives Museum: Also located on the same campus as the Glore Psychiatric Museum, the Black Archives Museum tells the story of the Black community in St. Joseph.
 From Slavery to Civil Rights, learn more about the struggles and triumphs of African Americans in St. Joseph and the surrounding area.
 Have you heard of Jeffrey Deroine, a former slave of Joseph Robidoux?
 Visit this wing of the museum complex and learn more about this interesting man who spoke at least two different languages and ten American Indian dialects.
 Also, during your visit, discover the impact made on the community by inventor Charles Baker, civic leader John Lucas, and Civil Rights activist Kelsy Beshears.

 Wyeth-Tootle Mansion: St. Joseph is known for its beautiful architecture and Victorian mansions.
 The Wyeth- Tootle Mansion at 1100 Charles is your opportunity to tour one of these amazing homes.
 Built in 1879 for William Wyeth, this wonderful building resembles the castles found along the Rhine River in Germany.
 With two rooms fully restored and others with their parquet floors and hand painted on canvas ceilings exposed, visitors can explore the opulence that could be found in St. Joseph during its Golden Age.
 Exhibits on the second floor examine St. Joseph history from an architectural standpoint where children of all ages can explore building and design.
-Third floor currently features an exhibit on the Great flood of 1993 and the impact flooding has on communities.
+The third floor currently features an exhibit on the Great flood of 1993 and the impact flooding has on communities.
 While you’re here create your own hills and valleys, as well as rivers and streams with the augmented reality sand table.

 The Remington Nature Center: Placed along the Missouri River bluffs, the Remington Nature Center is always a family favorite.
 From the time kids and adults alike step inside and see the giant replica mammoth, they will be captivated by prehistoric and modern-day exhibits.
 Walk through a cave exhibit that explains the lives of early civilizations.
-Check out the 7,000-gallon aquarium and participate in Fish Feeding Fridays at 10:30am.
-See animal footprints appear in sand and learn how water travels from a source to our tap.
+Check out the 7,000-gallon aquarium and participate in Fish Feeding Fridays at 10:30 am.
+See animal footprints appear in the sand and learn how water travels from a source to our tap.
 Kids can also participate in a monthly scavenger hunt and win a prize.
-Every path and turn in this multi-million-dollar, hands-on center bring nature to life from a historical and cultural view.
+Every path and turn in this multi-million-dollar, hands-on center brings nature to life from a historical and cultural view.

 Albrecht-Kemper Museum of Art: Forget everything you may have thought about art museums ever being stuffy.
 The Albrecht-Kemper Museum of Art (AKMA) is bright, inviting, and welcoming for all ages.
 A work of art itself, the AKMA houses one of the finest collections of American art from the Colonial period to the present as well as many new temporary exhibitions each year.
 The former William Albrecht historic home is joined with expansive gallery additions and gardens.
 There’s a café, so plan your visit around lunch on a Tuesday, Wednesday or Thursday.
 Downstairs is an extensive classroom area, a theater, and a beautiful art library to explore.
 (Ask about the mysterious mirrored room down there – you’re sure to see some selfie-posing here).
 Kids and teens will find something to love in the first-floor gift store.
 Special events, art classes and special camps abound, so check out the calendar before your visit.